mitghi/jetro/README.md

 Jetro is a tool with custom DSL for transforming, querying and comparing data in JSON format.

+Jetro has minimal dependency, the traversal and eval algorithm is implemented on top of [serde_json](https://serde.rs).

 ```rust
 let data = serde_json::json!({
   "name": "mr snuggle",